Day of the Dead and other death rituals around the world – DW – 10/31/2024

 This is why the families set up "ofrendas," elaborately decorated altars for the dead featuring all kinds of gifts, a photo of the deceased and yellow-orange marigolds.
 Their bright color of the flowers is supposed to show the dead the way home from the cemetery.

-In many regions of Mexico, colorful parades are held on Día de Muertos, the Day of the Dead festival lasting from October 31 to November 2.
+In many regions of Mexico, colorful parades are held on Día de Muertos with the festival lasting from October 31 to November 2.

 On the last day, the living flock to the cemetery and have a picnic on the decorated graves of their ancestors.
 Tequila and cigars are served, and there's plenty of dancing and singing.